yodakaEngineer/react-gantt-calendar/README.md

 # react-gantt-calendar

 A flexible React component for rendering Gantt chart calendars with hierarchical row structures and customizable time ranges.
+**⚠️ This Package is in development stage.
+Breaking changes may be included in the release. ⚠️**

 ## Installation